Panmoni/yapbay/docs/plan.md

 # YapBay Frontend Development Plan

-test recording of all events and transactions 404

 test update of escrow, trade tables for events

+## fix

+Deadline warning: Mark fiat as paid before the deadline to proceed. customize for role

+when statis is fiat_paid I getCurrent Status:Trade status unavailable.

+and no release escrow button appears

-test correct recording of transaction types
+test correct recording of transaction types... still not working

-ensure escrow details and transactions remain visible for past trades

-test if mark fiat paid event updates the leg state

 ## escrow